lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Nothing good, I am afraid.
 As you can see, we came here under Princess Celestia's direct order.
 There's only changelings with her in the Palace now, to my knowledge."
 Kibitz answered grimly.

 Cadance nodded.
-Almost the whole staff of the Royal Palace was here, including all who was hosted there this day in any capacity—a sizable lot.
+Almost the whole staff of the Royal Palace was here, including all who was hosted there this day in any capacity—all in all, a sizable lot.
 She noticed more soldiers of the Royal Guard among the ponies, a welcoming sight.
 Their commander was captain Glimmering Shield, current second-in-command under Flash Magnus.
 That meant that Magnus himself was somewhere else in the city, still fighting for its freedom.

 Just like others.
 All are fighting, except her.
 Cadance's jaw clenched.